-- a material diminution in the executive's position or title or the assignment of duties to the executive that are materially inconsistent with the executive's position or title. - a material diminution of the executive's base salary or annual bonus opportunity, - within six months immediately preceding or within two years immediately following a change in control, (1) a material adverse change in the executive's status, authority or responsibility, (2) a material adverse change in the position to whom the executive reports or to the executive's service relationship as a result of such reporting structure change, or a material diminution in the authority, duties or responsibilities of the position to whom the executive reports, (3) a material diminution in the budget over which the executive has managing authority, or (4) a material change in the geographic location of the executive's place of employment, or - our material breach of any of our obligations under the employment agreement.
+Definition of "Good Reason" includes: Quirk Park Nolan Bickett Jewkes Material diminution in the executive's title (1) ü ü ü ü ü Material diminution of the executive's base salary or annual bonus opportunity ü ü ü ü ü Material breach of any of our obligations under the employment agreement ü ü ü ü ü Within six months immediately preceding or within two years immediately following a change of control:(2) A material adverse change in the executive's status, authority or responsibility; A material adverse change in the position to whom the executive reports or to the executive's service relationship as a result of such reporting structure change, or a material diminution in the authority, duties or responsibilities of the position to whom the executive reports; A material diminution in the budget over which the executive has ü ü Î ü ü A material diminution in the budget over which the executive has managing authority; or • A material change in the geographic location of the executive's place of employment.

+- L. For purposes of Mr. Quirk's, Park's and Bickett's employment agreements, this also includes a material diminution in the executive's position or the assignment of duties to the executive that are materially inconsistent with the executive's position or title. - 2.
 For purposes of Messrs.
-Quirk's, Park's, and Bickett's agreements, a "change in control" means:

-- an acquisition by an individual, entity or group of more than 50% of our voting power, - a merger in which we are not the surviving entity, unless our shareholders immediately prior to the merger hold more than 50% of the combined voting power of the resulting corporation after the merger, - a reverse merger in which we are the surviving entity but in which more than 50% of the combined voting power is transferred to persons different from those holding the securities immediately prior to such merger, - during any period of two consecutive years during the employment term, a change in the majority of our board, unless the changes are approved by 2/3 of the directors then in office. - a sale, transfer or other disposition of our assets that have a total fair market value equal to or more than 1/3 of the total fair market value of all of our assets immediately before the sale, transfer or disposition, other than a sale, transfer or disposition to an entity (1) which immediately after the sale, transfer or disposition owns 50% of our voting stock or (2) 50% of the voting stock of which is owned by us after the sale, transfer or disposition, or - our shareholders approve a plan or proposal for the liquidation or dissolution of our company.
+Qurik's, Park's and Bickett's employment agreements, a "change of control" includes (1) an acquisition by an individual, entity or group of more than 50% of our voting power; (2) a merger in which we are not the surviving entity, unless our shareholders immediately prior to the merger hold more than 50% of the combined voting power of the resulting corporation after the merger; (3) a reverse merger in which we are the surviving entity but in which more than 50% of the combined voting power of the resulting corporation after the merger; (3) a reverse merger in which we are the surviving entity but in which more than 50% of the combined voting power is transferred to persons different from those holding the securities immediately prior to such merger; (4) during any period of two consecutive years during the employment term, a change in the majority of our board, unless the changes are approved by 2/3 of the directors then in office; (5) a sale, transfer or disposition of our assets that have a total fair market value equal to or more than 1/3 of the total fair market value of all of our assets immediately before the sale, transfer or disposition, other than a sale, transfer or disposition to an entity (i) which immediately after the sale, transfer or disposition of our source sports 50% of our voting stock of (ii) 50% of the voting stock of which is owned by us after the sale, transfer or disposition; or (6) our shareholders approve a plan or proposal for the liquidation or dissolution of our company.